Take a ‘COVID pulse’ in your city or state with this ingeniously simple map of case trends

-Nearly six months after the coronavirus was declared a global pandemic, data tracking around new infections and death rates remains a crucial element of combatting the public health crisis.
-No shortage of real-time tracking tools already exist, but many are overly busy, cumbersome, and too bogged down by bells and whistles to be useful for the average person.
+Nearly six months after the coronavirus was declared a global pandemic, data tracking around new infections and death rates remains a crucial element of combating the public health crisis.
+No shortage of real-time tracking tools already exists, but many are overly busy, cumbersome, and too bogged down by bells and whistles to be useful for the average person.

 Not so with Esri’s latest COVID-19 tracking app.
 The interactive map and dashboard, called CovidPulse, uses simple lines and bar graphs to give you an up-to-date snapshot on trends in your city, town, or state.
 The muted peach-colored background and squiggly red lines are refreshingly simple, letting you quickly assess new case counts, weekly averages, and even when the biggest jump in cases took place.